The Happy Place – Where Health Meets Hope

 Cardiovascular Diseases

-Diseases of the heart and blood vessels; includes heart attacks, stroke, and heart failure.
+Conditions affecting the heart and blood vessels, including heart attacks, stroke, and heart failure that impact global health.

 Chronic Respiratory Diseases

-Long-term diseases of the lungs and airways; includes asthma and Chronic Obstructive Pulmonary Disease (COPD).
+Long-term diseases of the lungs and airways, including asthma and Chronic Obstructive Pulmonary Disease.

-A new model for NCD care in Kenya
+A new model for NCD care, based in Khumusalaba, Western Kenya

 Overview of the Center